waldrain/waldrain.github.io/moniwonig.md

 ### done 2024-01-14

 - replaced old water meters for sued, EGN, OGN; thw old ones were from 1994

+### done 2024-01-16

+- felled the huge oak tree and several smaller ones
+- cut and split 1 meter wood for burning
+- built new wood stack below johannas wiese

 ### Aussenkueche